d-romero-dev/d-romero-dev/README.md

 </td></tr></table>

 ---------------------------------------------------------------------------------------------------------------------------------------
-⚡ **Fun fact:**
+⚡ **Fun Fact:**

 ...
 >
-  I'm a watch enthusiast; I have a particular taste when it comes to wristwatches, and on every occasion, I strive to match the color of my watch (dial, bezel, crystal, and armix) with my outfit.
-A straightforward yet unique detail that adds a touch of personality to my look and makes me feel confident throughout the day. ⌚​
+  *I'm a watch enthusiast; I have a particular taste when it comes to wristwatches,* *and on every occasion, I strive to match the color of my watch (dial, bezel, crystal, and armix)* *with my outfit.
+A straightforward yet unique detail that adds a touch of personality to my look* *and makes me feel confident throughout the day.* ⌚​
 >
 ...